 There are other exemptions as well, but these are the most commons ones people use.
 This may not sound like much but the dollar amounts may go father than you think.
 For instance with you car you are typically going to use the private party value and subtract out what you owe.
 So you really are looking at what an asset could sell for, not what you paid for it.

 To qualify for a Chapter 13 Reorganization bankruptcy you need to have income.
-You need be below the Chapter 13 debt limits.
-For the year 2017 you need to show that you unsecured debts are less than $394,725 and your secured debts must be a little less than $1,184,200.
+Your debts must be below the Chapter 13 debt limits.
+For the year 2017 your unsecured debts need to be less than $394,725 and your secured debts must be less than $1,184,200.
 (These amounts are revised each year in April) In a Chapter 13 you need to pay back at least some of your debts back over a 3 to 5 year period.

 When you file a Chapter 13 you propose a payment plan.
 You start paying this amount to a Trustee the month after you file.
 The payment due date is the day of the month you filed your case.
 The amount you will have to payback is determined by a number of tests.
-The first is your disposable income.
-This is the money you have left over, as a household, after you have paid your what the bankruptcy code considers reasonable expenses.
-There are situations where you may be required to pay more than this.
-Fore instance, if you are filing a Chapter 13 to save your house when you are behind on your payments the payment plan needs to high enough to pay the arrears in full and at least some of what you owe your unsecured creditors.
+The first is the disposable income test.
+This is the money you have left over after you have paid what the bankruptcy code considers to be reasonable expenses.
 Your plan needs to also pass the Chapter 7 liquidation test.
 Remember those Chapter 7 Exemptions?
 If you have assets that wouldn’t be protected in a Chapter 7 your Chapter 13 plan must at least pay back what the unsecured creditors would have gotten in that Chapter 7.
+Your plan also needs to be high enough to pay any priority taxes and any arrears you have on secured debts like a mortgage.

 The Other Chapters